LucasCegielski/natural_art/README.md

 ## Testing User Stories

 -   ### First Time Visitor Goals
-    1. As a first time user, entering the site I know by the landing page and by vieweing the "All Products" section that the website sells Aircraft Models.
+    1. As a first time user, entering the site I know by the landing page and by vieweing the "All Products" section that the website sells handmade art and jewelry.
     2. As a first time user, I can navigate via the top navigation menu to view and filter the products and to also register my account.
     3. As a first time user, I can see the all the products in the website by going to the "All products" section via the top nav bar.
-    4. As a first time user, I can filter all the products by their categories or Aircraft types via the top navigation bar to check the products I am most interested in.
+    4. As a first time user, I can filter all the products by their categories or types via the top navigation bar to check the products I am most interested in.
     5. As a first time user, I can check my current cart by clicking on the Cart icon on the top menu and check the products I have added with the quantity and price.
     6. As a first time user, I can quickly and easily update my cart information by decreasing/increasing the products quantity and then clicking update or by removing a product I don't want it anymore.

 -   ### Returning Visitor Goals
-    1. As a returning user, I can check and sort the Aircraft Models by their price by using the Sort Field and selecting the Price sorting options.
+    1. As a returning user, I can check and sort the products by their price by using the Sort Field and selecting the Price sorting options.
     2. As a returning user, I can login back with my registered account from previous sessions.
     3. As a returning user, I can go through the checkout process with my previous information saved there.
     4. As a returning user, I can check my favorite Aircraft Models types by filtering the types I like the most via the top navigation menu.

 -   ### Frequent Visitor Goals
     1. As a frequent user, I can login back to my account with all my previous information from past purchases added there and also with the order history.
-    2. As a frequent user, I can quickly view all the products by going to "All Products" on the top navigation menu and seeing all the Aircraft Models current in the store.
+    2. As a frequent user, I can quickly view all the products by going to "All Products" on the top navigation menu and seeing all the products currently in the store.
     3. As a frequent user, I can see a banner message informing if I will have to pay the shipping price with the current cart and products I have added in the cart.
     4. As a frequent user, I can quickly add the products to my cart and return to the store using the "Back to the store" button to view and add any more products to the cart.
     5. As a frequent user, I can leave the website and when I return my session is saved and I can return to vieweing the website and the products without having to login back again and without having to re-add my products to the cart.

 ## Additional Testing

-    All testing performed via the app deployed to Heroku (on the-hangar.herokuapp.com)
+    All testing performed via the app deployed to Heroku (on https://dp-natural-art.herokuapp.com/)

 -   ### Testing index.html page:

-    1. When clicking "Click here to Access" I am succesfully redirected to the webstore page.
+    1. When clicking "Shop Now" I am succesfully redirected to the webstore page.

-    2. Tested that the hero image of the hangar is responsive to the screen size.
+    2. Tested that the hero image is responsive to the screen size.

 -   ### Testing the Products App: